thomasboyt/coquette-inspect/README.md

 ## Features

-Current:

 * List entities currently in the game world
-* Play/pause the game loop
 * Inspect the properties of entities as they update
 * Change the properties of entities

-Planned:
+* Play/pause the game loop
 * Step through the game loop

 ## Installing